-As of December 31, 2022 and 2021, 81% and 80% of the Company's accounts receivable were comprised of four customers, respectively.
-Although there is a potential in concentration of credit risk, the Company periodically assesses the recoverability of accounts receivable and made a corresponding allowance for doubtful accounts.
+As of December 31, 2023 and 2022, 77% and 81% of the Company's accounts receivable (including long-term accounts receivable) were comprised of four customers, respectively.
+Although there is a potential in concentration of credit risk, the Company periodically assesses the recoverability of accounts receivable (including long-term accounts receivable) and made a corresponding allowance for doubtful accounts.
 The management does not expect significant losses to occur.